eclipse-openj9/openj9-omr/doc/GuideForCommitters.md

 # Eclipse OMR Committer Guide

+This document provides information useful for Eclipse OMR committers.

-This document outlines some general rules for Eclipse OMR committers to follow when reviewing and merging pull requests and issues.
-It also provides a checklist of items that committers must ensure have been completed prior to merging a pull request.
+It outlines general rules for committers to follow when reviewing and merging pull requests and issues and provides a checklist of items that committers must ensure are completed prior to merging a pull request.

+It also documents the minimum participation requirements that Eclipse OMR committers must meet to maintain their active committer status.

+## Reviewing and Merging Pull Requests

-## General Guidelines
+### General Guidelines

 * Committers should not merge their own pull requests.